 How Exercise and Sleep Benefit Each Other

-The best part of exercise and sleep is that they work very well together.
-The better you sleep, the more awake you’ll be, and the better your workout – assuming you’ve properly stretched and allowed enough time for muscle recovery of course.
-In return, a good work out will translate into a better night’s sleep, and the cycle continues.
+The better you sleep, the more awake you’ll be, and the better your workout.
+In return, a good workout will translate into a better night’s sleep, and the cycle continues.

-Whether exercising in the morning or later in the day, it’s important to stay consistent in both workout routines each week and the sleep-wake cycle each day.
-Start at a comfortable pace and slowly increase the intensity.
-Regardless of when you choose to workout, stay hydrated, stretch, and take time to allow for recovery.
-No matter the recommendations, it’s important to listen to your body.
-If working out in the evening has no negative effect on your quality of sleep, there’s no need to change your routine!
-Just keep doing what works for you and don’t be discouraged if you have to change things up a few times to get it right.
-Stay patient and you will be rewarded with better endurance and better sleep.
+Regardless of what experts may say, remember to listen to your body.
+If working out in the evening has no adverse effect on your sleep quality, there’s no need to change your routine.
+Just keep doing what works for you, and don’t be discouraged if you have to change things up a few times to get it right.
+Stay patient, and you will be rewarded with better performance and better sleep.